netgen/ezplatform-search-extra/docs/reference/extra_fields.rst

 1. Usage
 ~~~~~~~~

-In order for this functionality to work, you have to use overridden `Netgen\EzPlatformSearchExtra\API\Values\Content\Search\Query` or `Netgen\EzPlatformSearchExtra\API\Values\Content\Search\LocationQuery` queries and use it's property `extraFields` provide a list of additional fields that you want to extract from the Solr document.
+In order for this functionality to work, you have to use overridden `Netgen\EzPlatformSearchExtra\API\Values\Content\Search\Query` or `Netgen\EzPlatformSearchExtra\API\Values\Content\Search\LocationQuery` queries and use it's property `extraFields` to provide a list of additional fields that you want to extract from the Solr document.
 Those fields, if exist, and their values will appear in the `extraFields` property of each `SearchHit` object contained in the `SearchResult.`

 2. Example
 ~~~~~~~~~~